 Pattern was one of the four trade paperbacks Gnome released. (see The Trade Paperbacks) CURREY states it was done in 1952, but I know of no other evidence for that.

 August Derleth Madison Capital Times, February 24, 1950.

 This is typical interplanetary fiction fare, neither better nor worse than average.

-2) Trade paperback, front cover identical to hardback; back cover is blank white.
+2) Trade paperback, front cover identical to hardback dust jacket, back cover is blank white.
 Spine reads PATTERN FOR CONQUEST by George O. Smith in black lettering on white background.
-“FIRST EDITION” stated on copyright page but is later issue.
+Stated “FIRST EDITION” but is later issue.

 — Pattern for Conquest, trade paperback, variant 2